ash-project/ash_graphql/documentation/topics/graphql-generation.md

       subject
       status
     }
+    errors {
+      code
+      fields
+      message
+      shortMessage
+      vars
     }
   }
+}
 ```

+**Note**

-Notice that the resulting ticket data is wrapped in a `result` object.
+- The resulting ticket data is wrapped in AshGraphql's `result` object.
+- Validation errors are wrapped in an `errors` object, also specified in the query.
+  AshGraphql does this instead of exposing errors in GraphQL's standard `errors` array.

 If we were to run this mutation in a test, it would look something like this: